 Convenience and Shopping Experience

 From a convenience perspective, Tesco is clearly designed for online grocery shopping.
 Customers can browse products, build a basket, schedule delivery, and manage their orders without leaving home.
-This makes Tesco suitable for busy households, families, and people who prefer a structured weekly shopping routine.
+This makes Tesco suitable for busy households, families, and people who prefer a more structured weekly shopping routine.

 Which Is Better for Grocery Delivery?